SophieSjoberg/ca-prepcourse-3/the_web/your_first_website.md

 </html>
 ```

-What we've done now is we added the very basic HTML5 document structure.
+What we've done now is we added the basic HTML5 document structure.